Does stem cell therapy regrow cartilage?

-In early 2017, doctors in China writing in the medical journal Stem Cells International wrote that “Although the role of stem cells in cartilage regeneration is certain, the mechanism underlying this process in cartilage repair is not yet clear.
+In early 2017, doctors writing in the medical journal Stem Cells International wrote that “Although the role of stem cells in cartilage regeneration is certain, the mechanism underlying this process in cartilage repair is not yet clear.
 The full range of limitations and possibilities, with respect to clinical application of various stem cells, remains to be established, but the advantages of stem cells seem obvious.”(1)

 What does all this mean?

 - Stem cells in cartilage regeneration are certain – it has been proven to work.

 - Not all applications of stem cells work, please see Ross Hauser’s, MD article – Why didn’t stem cell therapy work for my knee pain?